-I ended up reaching out to my coach once every couple of weeks and she really guided me through how to structure my essays and responses for the Multistate Performance Test.
+I ended up reaching out to my mentor once every couple of weeks and she really guided me through how to structure my essays and responses for the Multistate Performance Test.
 She was also there to help me gain confidence in answering Multistate Bar Examination practice questions.
 Thank goodness for my coach (or savior) when studying grew tiresome and oh so time-consuming.

-Not only did I feel quite supported throughout the entire course, but the BARBRI program is designed to be very detailed and focused so I felt quite prepared on exam day.
+Not only did I feel quite supported throughout the entire course, but the BARBRI course is designed to be very detailed and focused so I felt quite prepared on exam day.
 BARBRI was an efficient way to study for the bar exam.

-My advice to anyone considering sitting a U.S. bar exam as a foreign-trained attorney is to choose a bar prep provider that offers the services you feel will be most beneficial, such as a personal tutor, and be consistent in your study approach from day to day or week to week.
+My advice to anyone considering sitting a U.S. bar exam as a foreign-trained attorney is to choose a bar prep provider that offers the services you feel will be most beneficial, such as a personal mentor, and be consistent in your study approach from day to day or week to week.

-With the U.S. Bar Exam now a thing of the past, I’m on to pursue a master’s degree in France before committing to a new career opportunity.
+With the U.S. bar exam now a thing of the past, I’m on to pursue a master’s degree in France before committing to a new career opportunity.
 But as I continue to chart my global legal trail, Manhattan may not be far behind.